Softmotions/ejdb/README.md

   PROJECTION = 'all' | json_path
 ```

-Projection allow to get only subset of JSON document excluding not needed data.
+Projection allows to get only subset of JSON document excluding not needed data.

 Lets add one more document to our collection: